FAQ’s

 What is a typical day like?

 Women in the residential program wake up early (usually 6:30 am) during the week to spend quiet time with God.
 This allows the ladies to journal, looking at their hearts and His.
 The schedule is highly structured: certain mornings are spent outside, often doing organic gardening or maintaining the property, then after lunch the ladies have class time, which include personal and group studies.
-The ladies also serve three days a week working at our thrift store, Restored Treasures.
 Evenings vary; sometimes they are spent in worship, class, or Bible study, and sometimes in preparation for upcoming house events.
 We place a high priority on helping the ladies discover and heal the root issues that initially caused their addiction.
 We call this inner healing.
 Time is also given in the evening for devotionals and journaling, where lights are out at 10:00 pm during the week.
 Sundays are more relaxed, reserved for church, family recovery/visitation, rest, and free time

 Are medications allowed?